mrluc/bank-fan/README.md

 ... and so BankFan responds positively, with a link to a news story about another great Bank of America initiative: their bots!

-    @hfinz Bank of America really rocks. http://t.co/mzr134Z5hM
+> @screenName Bank of America really rocks. http://t.co/mzr134Z5hM

 Meanwhile, the tweet:

-    So the Bank of America ATM wants to play games w/me tonight &amp; take all my money I worked for all day today &amp; say it wasn't processed.
+> So the Bank of America ATM wants to play games w/me tonight &amp; take all my money I worked for all day today &amp; say it wasn't processed.
 Cool.

-Is recognized as negative, because we've extended the wordlist to interpret words like 'atm', 'checking', 'routing', etc as heavily negative, ie, people are probably complaining about the ATM.

-So we recognize they need help -- respond constructively, alerting them to the fantastic @BofA_Help bot:
+Is recognized as negative, because we've extended the wordlist with words like 'atm', 'checking', 'routing', etc. They need help, and we respond appropriately, alerting them to the fantastic automated @BofA_Help service!

-    @methadonna maybe @BofA_Help has some input here? http://t.co/mzr134Z5hM
+> @screenName maybe @BofA_Help has some input here? http://t.co/mzr134Z5hM

 ### That Sounds Pretty Fishy